Entry requirements

 Career outcomes

 As a graduate of the Bachelor of Science majoring in Geology and Earth Resources, you’ll unlock a diverse range of careers.
-You might be a renewable energy specialist, harnessing resources like solar, wind and geothermal energy.
-Perhaps you’ll pursue environmental consulting, guiding responsible land use and protecting ecosystems.
+You might be a geologist working towards NetZero specialising in CO2 or hydrogen storage, or you may be involved in harnessing earth’s critical minerals such as copper or lithium to ensure a good supply of resources needed for the renewable energy transition.
+Perhaps you’ll pursue environmental consulting, guiding responsible land use, remediation and protecting ecosystems.

 You could also be a: